-If you believe the Alliance or its providers have failed to respond to your disability access needs, you may file a grievance with the plan.
-(See Section 14: Alliance Grievance and Appeal Procedures for further information.)
+If you believe the Alliance or its providers have failed to respond to your disability access needs, you may file a grievance with the Alliance.
+(See Chapter 14: Alliance grievance and appeal procedures for further information.)

 The Americans with Disabilities Act of 1990